Utility vegetation management

 Our preference is to build statistical models which allow us to effectively rank trees by their likelihood of falling.
 This takes into account localized patterns of fall in order to account for different species, climate and soil depth, among many other factors.
 These trees can then be managed or inspected by specialists to provide protection to overhead lines.

 This is often asked in terms of how can we determine which spans need cutting now and how many need cutting in X number of years.
 This could be done in several ways.
 Using existing growth models to determine a crude estimate of the average speed of tree species can be applied.
 But applying a broad brush estimate can be unhelpful – leading to overestimation (excess work is done) or underestimation (network is exposed).

-By using LiDAR to measure the observed growth of vegetation towards the conductor the trees are measured in the very conditions they are likely to continue to grow in rather than in a generalized fashion.
+LiDAR is used to measure the observed growth of vegetation towards the conductor.
+The trees are then measured in the very conditions they are likely to continue to grow in rather than in a generalized fashion.
 It is also good practice to include management activity into this calculation to ensure growth isn’t calculated where manual intervention has taken place.
 A further refinement is to match annual meteorological patterns to observed growth, to enable refinements based on the long term forecast.